This image of the galaxy NGC 5068 was taken by the James Webb Space Telescope. The central region of the galaxy is circled in red. (Source: NASA) |

-Each white dot represents a star, and there are thousands of stars in this image alone, many of which are visible in the center, where most of the galaxy's activity takes place.
-Part of this galaxy can be seen as a long white streak in the upper left.
+Each white dot represents a star, and there are thousands of stars in this image alone, many of which can be seen in the center, where most of the galaxy's activity takes place.
+Part of this galaxy can be seen as a long streak of white light in the upper left.
 The warm dust created by star formation makes the center of galaxies super bright.

-Infrared wavelengths are invisible to the human eye, but they are essential for space research, allowing the James Webb telescope to see details that other telescopes cannot.
+Infrared wavelengths are invisible to the human eye, but they are crucial for studying space, allowing the James Webb telescope to see details other telescopes cannot.

 “By observing the formation of stars in nearby galaxies, astronomers hope to make major scientific advances with some of the first data available thanks to the James Webb Space Telescope,” said NASA.